 A guidebook published in 1885 in St. Louis, Missouri, describes a “remarkable” place, home to some of “the grandest works of Nature” situated just south of the border in Arkansas.
 The author asserts that the location was revered by Native Americans and Spaniards alike, and that it has in the past five years been greatly improved for the comfort and convenience of health-seekers from both north and south.
 The locale’s most striking attribute, however, is not its scenery, history, or rapidly expanding tourist economy; it is the medicinal qualities of the water gushing from forty-two natural springs that dot its rugged, elevated landscape.
 The booklet contains several tables displaying climatic data and chemical analyses of the water, but it does not employ them in its explanation for the waters’ efficacy.
 On the contrary, the author and several correspondents assert that neither “the chemist’s laboratory” nor the climate (temperate and pure though it is) can account for the cures daily witnessed at the springs.
 Instead, the weight of the evidence is contained within a section devoted to testimonials, most of which detail the failure of “the best medical talent” in their home state and a miraculous recovery, “a saved life,” amongst similarly plagued individuals, following just a few weeks drinking and bathing at “the modern Siloam.”

 This sort of exceptional language and qualitative evidentiary support is characteristic of the many early booklets, pamphlets, and newspaper articles that drew attention to the fledgling municipality of Eureka Springs, Arkansas, in the early- to mid-1880s.
 Its initial appeal lay in the alternative it offered to mainstream medical therapeutics, about which recent scientific developments across the Atlantic had raised significant doubt.
 Concerns with the inability of science or medicine to provide effective remedies for age-old ailments along with the new illnesses of urbanization made the remote town an attractive option for health-seekers.
-Acutely aware of this, the architects of the springs’ unique brand of healthfulness capitalized on the disillusionment and plurality that characterized medical of Eureka’s founding.
+Acutely aware of this, the architects of the springs’ unique brand of healthfulness capitalized on the disillusionment and plurality that characterized American medical discourse at the time of Eureka’s founding.
 Consisting primarily of publicists and patients, these vernacular craftsmen placed an appealing distance between the town’s unique brand of hydrotherapy and mainstream medicine and the science that struggled to substantiate it.

 Eureka Springs was founded in 1879 after Judge L. B. Saunders of Berryville, Arkansas, hearing rumors of a spring with healing capabilities near his hometown and suffering from a stubborn sore on his leg, sought it out and made camp in early May.
 When it healed his affliction, he spread the word far and wide; by July, there were over twenty families camped there, and they settled on the name “Eureka Springs” for their new home.
 The town grew astonishingly quickly in its first few years, as L. J. Kalklosch, its first historian, attests; the fall saw the construction of more permanent residential structures, a boarding house, bath house, grocery, post-office, and the election of a town council.
 A Galveston, Texas newspaper reported the town’s population in April of 1880 to be 5,000.
 The federal census of 1880 (taken in June of that year) seems to substantiate this claim, listing Eureka Springs, Carroll County, as home to 4,020 individuals.